AntoineMellerio/hackathon_GoogleCloud/README.md

 ### 3 - Supplier
 - The first criteria taken into account by this module is the **carbon impact of transportation**.
-We use pieces of information that will be directly given by the supplier : its location and the mean of transportation used.
-Combined with the location of the plateform user's manufacture and with the carbon emissions of every transportation mean given by the ADEME Carbone Base dataset, we are able to evaluate the carbon impact of transportation.
+We use pieces of information that will be directly given by the supplier : its location and the means of transportation used.
+Combined with the location of the platform user's manufacture and with the carbon emissions of every transportation means given by the ADEME Carbone Base dataset, we are able to evaluate the carbon impact of transportation.
 The formula applied is the following:
 $$footprint_{transportation} = footprint_{transportation/km,kg}*distance(location_{Supplier}, location_{Manufacture})*weight_{vehicule}$$